Archana-Pujari/Sales-Analysis/README.md

 ## This Project Covers

 ### Data Analysis Using SQL
-- Created relational tables for customers, products, markets, and sales in **MySQL**.
+- Imported the database into **MySQL Workbench** to access Customers, Products, Markets, and Transactions tables.
-- Wrote SQL queries to join multiple tables, remove inconsistencies, and prepare the dataset for visualization.
+- Joined multiple tables, removed inconsistencies, and prepared the data for analysis.
-- Generated aggregated metrics such as total sales, total revenue, and profit margins.
+- Performed data analysis using **SQL queries** and arrived at key metrics including Total Sales, Total Revenue, and Profit Margins.

 ### Data Cleaning and ETL
-- Connected MySQL database to **Tableau Desktop** for in-tool ETL.
+- Connected MySQL database to **Tableau Desktop** for in-tool ETL operations.
-- Cleaned and normalized data:
+- Cleaned and normalised the data using **Calculated Fields**:
-  - Removed invalid and negative values.
+  1. Filtered out and removed invalid and negative values.
-  - Converted transactions from USD to INR.
+  2. Converted transaction amounts from USD to INR.
-  - Created calculated fields for revenue, profit margin %, and total sales.
+- Created a data model by loading the transformed data into a **Tableau Workbook**, establishing relationships between tables.
+- Designed the **star schema** structure to support interactive dashboard visualisations.

 ### Tableau Dashboards
 - Designed two interactive dashboards in Tableau:
-  - **Revenue Dashboard** – shows sales trends, top-performing products, and key customers.
+  1. **Revenue Dashboard** – shows sales trends, top-performing products, and key customers.
-  - **Profit Dashboard** – visualizes profitability by market, customer, and product category.
+  2. **Profit Dashboard** – visualizes profitability by market, customer, and product category.
-- Used filters, drill-downs, and KPIs for easy stakeholder interpretation.
+- Incorporated filters, drill-downs, and KPIs for easy stakeholder interpretation.

 ## Dashboard Preview